 What’s Meant by a Lifetime Mortgage?

 Equity Release Schemes designed for the over 55s (over 60 with some equity release companies) are a regulated financial product that lets older homeowners borrow against their home equity.
 Lenders use the term lifetime mortgage for this type of equity release scheme as it’s easier to understand that when you’re entering into this type of mortgage as it is for life.

 For those nearing retirement who still have a mortgage in place, any funds released from a lifetime mortgage must be used to repay an existing mortgage, leaving you with 100% equity in the property.
 There will be a charge placed on the Title Deeds, but you remain the homeowner.

 The first charge is put there for the lender to be repaid the amount owed based on the initial mortgage plus interest.

-The amount you can borrow will be based on the value of your home and your age at the time of application.
+The amount you can borrow will be based on your home’s value and age at the time of application.
 The older you are, the more you can borrow.
-Generally, most equity release companies will offer around 10% equity at the lowest entry age of 55 years old, with older borrowers, sometimes up the age of 90 years old, able to borrow up to 50% of their home’s value.
+Generally, most equity release companies will offer around 10% equity at the lowest entry age of 55 years old, with older borrowers, sometimes up to the age of 90 years old, able to borrow up to 50% of their home’s value.

 For security, different lenders have minimal amounts they’ll accept for your home’s valuation.
 Most stipulate your property must be worth £100,000.
-At aged 55 years old with full home ownership, as in, no mortgage in place, it would be possible to borrow from £10,000.
+At age 55 years old with full homeownership, as in, no mortgage in place, it would be possible to borrow from £10,000.

 Unlike standard secured homeowner loans, there are no restrictions on what you can spend the funds on.
 The only requirement attached to equity release offers is that your home is kept in a good state of repair to preserve its value.